 Visiting your Child

 Family members are encouraged to write letters to their child and visit them as often as they can.
 Before you visit your child, each family member must complete an application and consent to a criminal history check in order to be placed on the approved visitation list.
-Get the Visitor Application in .pdf format, in English or en Español.
+The Visitor Application is available in the following formats:

 Family members who need financial assistance with transportation expenses to visit their child are encouraged to contact their Family Liaison.